Sue's contradictions or how one foster dog taught a simple lesson

 When it comes to reasons for give up, being a dog with medical condition is not too favorable either.
 HART often sees emotionally overwhelmed families asking it to take their animals after vet bills have become so astronomical surrendering dog/cat to the rescue (with its own vet arrangements) is the last resort.
 Death in the family is another reason the dogs are let go.
 Earlier, I wrote about Tobe, the Spaniel mix, who found himself passed from one family member to the other until he found me.
 His owner wouldn't have dreamed of giving him up, but after she passed away of a terminal illness, Tobe was left in the care of her son, who after months of trying to find him a home finally brought it to HART.

-Crowd-healing or how to introduce your foster dog to family pets
+Crowd-healing or how to introduce your foster dog to other pets

-To a pack animal, fitting into the new environment or group must be just a stressful as the first day of school is to the average human.
-Only, unlike us, dogs have centuries of built in “shortcuts” to rely on in order to ease them along the process.
+To a pack animal, fitting into a new group must be just a stressful as the first day of school is to the average human.
+Only, unlike us, dogs have centuries of built in “shortcuts” to rely on to ease them along the process.
 I see them use them first hand, so I’ll share my findings with you below.

-First, find out their history.
+First, find out you pup's history.
 Let’s take my most recent foster, Tippie.
 Her story is a simple one, but it will help explain her state of mind.
 Only 3 years old, she came to be rescued from a high kill shelter on the border of Virginia with Tennessee.
 A gorgeous miniature dachshund, with soulful eyes and a string of bad luck that almost got her killed, she must have gotten her start as a well-loved puppy.
-You can usually tell if a dog has “good” manners underneath their gruff and scared exterior.

 Follow Me on Pinterest Related Posts Plugin for WordPress, Blogger...